mhaddaou/ft_irc-/README.md

 The first set, `readfds`, contains file descriptors to be checked for readability<br>
 The second set, `writefds`, contains file descriptors to be checked for writability<br>
 The third set, `exceptfds`, contains file descriptors to be checked for exceptions<br>

+`FD_SETSIZE`: The maximum number of file descriptors that can be stored in the `readfds` set.
+This is defined by the operating system and is usually a large value such as `1024` or `2048`.